Last updated: April 2026

 Emergencies can happen at any time.
 With a property manager, you have a dedicated team ready to handle urgent repairs, so you don’t have to.

-We, at South Property are ‘on call’ to attend to any emergencies that arise out of business hours and pride ourselves on our network of tradespeople we can rely on for call outs when problems arise.
+We are ‘on call’ to attend to any emergencies that arise out of business hours and pride ourselves on our network of tradespeople we can rely on for call outs when problems arise.

 Do you understand the Residential Tenancy Act 1986?